-Have you ever wondered what mother cats do with dead kittens?
-There are specific actions that a mother cat can do as a way of grieving.
+Have you ever wondered what mother cats do with a dead kitten?
+There are specific responses that a mother cat does as a way of grieving.

 A kitten’s death may occur before even being born or lives for a short time.

-Just like human mothers are protective of their children, even cats are generally protective, and such a loss traumatizes them.
+Like how human mothers protect their children, cats are generally protective, and a kitten’s death traumatizes them.

 Their protective instinct usually is strong, which is why they tend to be defensive if you try to get close to their kittens due to fear of losing them.

-This is what prompts them to have different reactions when the kitten dies.
+In the same way, their protective instinct is what prompts them to have different reactions when a kitten dies.

 When a mother cat is about to give birth, it finds a haven to deliver her babies and protect them.
 They rarely allow humans or any other animals to come near.